benmepham/benmepham.github.io/_posts/2020-05-03-testing-github-pages-locally-docker.md

   - site.code-workspace
 ```

 Also, I use Visual Studio Code, which I usually have set to Auto Save my code.
-However, when editing my site, I have this turned off, otherwise, the Docker container will regenerate the site after every small change.
+However, when editing my site, I have this turned off, otherwise, the docker container will regenerate the site after every small change.

 Thanks for reading, I hope this has been useful to you.